jterpstra1/k3s-ha-setup/README.md

 efficient and scalable Kubernetes environment for testing and development.
 The cluster consists of 3 control plane nodes and 2 worker nodes, providing a solid foundation for deploying and managing containerized applications.
 The use of `K3s` ensures minimal resource overhead, making it ideal for environments with limited hardware resources.

+Project gracioulsy provided by [Wim van
 ## VM overview

 | VM Name       | MAC Address       | IP Address   | Memory (Gb) | Disk Size (Gb) | CPU Cores |